CostiaB/flow_modeling/README.md

 ## How to use
 ### To calc Navier-Stokes equation
-1. If need change channel and electrodes params in params_channel_shape.py
+1. If you need to change channel and electrodes params in params_channel_shape.py
-2. If need change initial values for Navier-Stokes equation in params_to_calc.py
+2. If you need to change initial values for Navier-Stokes equation in params_to_calc.py
 3. Start calc_navier.py
 Arguments for calc_navier.py: